W.W. and the Dixie Dancekings: Plot

 In 1957, W.W.
-Bright (Burt Reynolds) is an easygoing crook who robs only SOS ("Southland Oil System") gas stations.
+Bright is an easygoing crook who robs only Southland Oil System (SOS) gas stations.
 He meets the Dixie Dancekings, a country music band, while fleeing from a policeman.
-Dixie (Conny Van Dyke), their singer, gives him an alibi.
+Dixie, their singer, gives him an alibi.
 He claims to be in the music business, and ends up promoting the group.
-Wayne (Jerry Reed), the band's leader, does not trust him, but the others all have faith in him.
+Wayne, the band's leader, does not trust him, but the others all have faith in him.

-The SOS chairman sends for Bible-thumping ex-lawman Deacon John Wesley Gore (Art Carney) to catch W.W.
-Meanwhile, W.W. and the newly outfitted band go to see Country Bull Jenkins (Ned Beatty), a highly successful singer-songwriter.
+The SOS chairman sends for Bible-thumping ex-lawman Deacon John Wesley Gore to catch W.W.
+Meanwhile, W.W. and the newly outfitted band go to see Country Bull Jenkins, a highly successful singer-songwriter.
 He is willing to write them a song for $1,000.

 W.W. talks the Dancekings into a bank robbery (SOS has just expanded into the banking business) that does not work out quite as planned.
-When Gore broadcasts the description of the getaway car on a radio revival show, W.W. burns up his rare, distinctive car (see "Golden Anniversary" Oldsmobile subsection below).
+When Gore broadcasts the description of the getaway car on a radio revival show, W.W. burns up his rare, distinctive car.

-He is ready to separate from the Dancekings in order to shield them, but then he hears them rehearsing Wayne's new song.
+W.W. is ready to separate from the Dancekings to shield them, but then he hears them rehearsing Wayne's new song.
 He persuades Country Bull to listen to it; the man is so impressed, he puts them on the Grand Ole Opry radio show.
 There, Gore catches W.W., using an exact replica of his burnt car as bait.
 Gore makes him drive to the police station, but just as they arrive, Gore realizes it is now Sunday, so rather than violate the Sabbath, he lets him go (with the car).